-• "default", "sansSerif" and "proportionalSansSerif" shall match the TiresiasTM embedded font;

-• "monospace" and "monospaceSansSerif" shall match the Letter Gothic embedded font.
+- "default", "sansSerif" and "proportionalSansSerif" shall match the TiresiasTM embedded font; - monospace" and "monospaceSansSerif" shall match the Letter Gothic embedded font. - "default" shall match either of the embedded fonts listed above

 Other genericFamilyNames may match an appropriate embedded font if one is available; otherwise they shall be treated as "default".